This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

 Children do eventually gravitate toward more serious items than typical, frivolous toys.
 Video games, tablets, and cell phones offer a different type of play than baby dolls, tea sets, and toy cars.

-- A SCIENCE KIT THAT INSPIRES - There is an awesome variety of chemistry experiments in this kit!
-Your kids will have hours of fun as they explore the fizzy and bubbly reactions they create, just like a...
+- A SCIENCE KIT THAT INSPIRES - Your kids will have hours of fun as they explore the fizzy and bubbly...

-- A TOTAL OF 45 EXPERIMENTS - Your kids will build and erupt a volcano, create a geyser, launch a rocket, and cause some awesome chemical reactions!
-We know your kids will want to conduct even more...
+- A TOTAL OF 45 EXPERIMENTS - Build and erupt a volcano, create a geyser, launch a rocket, and cause...

 Hobbies often replace typical toys once kids reach a certain age.
 My son is an avid collector of sports cards.
 He is also interested in music, so he has a guitar, keyboard, and a harmonica.
 These are all different types of “toys” that are dearly loved in the same way he once clung to his Buzz Lightyear.